tnorthey/CODE_displace_coordinates/README.md

 ## Description

-Calculate X-ray absorption spectra from a quantum dynamics trajectory.
+Calculate X-ray absorption spectra from a quantum dynamics trajectory for pyrazine (4-mode 2-state model).

 ## Example Usage

-#### Extract from gwpcentres file for pyrazine (4-mode 2-state model)
+#### Extract from 'gwpcentres' file
 The beginning of the file gives two numbers (4 and 10) which are the number of modes and number of Gaussians respectively.
 As you can see there are four columns (modes) and ten rows (Gaussians per mode).
 Each section starts with the time (atomic units), then state (1,2 in this case), and then the displacements (atomic units) along each normal mode.

 ```